Causal Set Quantum Gravity and the Hard Problem of Consciousness: The Hard Problem of consciousness in causal set theory

 The NCC theory is a theory based on concepts of NCC-events-as-such.
-An occurred-NCC-event correlates with the subject having had the experience.
-Live experience is the occurrence of the NCC-event.
-The occurrence of the NCC-event is the partially ordered birth of its atomic-events.
-The ``something missing'' from the NCC theory is the birth process.
+Live experience is the occurrence of NCC-events such as $E_{exp}$ and the occurrence of an NCC-event is the partially ordered birth of its atomic-events.
+What is missing from the NCC theory, what breathes fire into it, is the birth process.

-\subsubsection{The knowledge argument}
+\subsubsection{The knowledge argument {\normalfont{\cite{sep-qualia-knowledge}}}}

-Anyone who knows the NCC theory knows the full physical account of the event-as-such $E$ that is ``$A$ had a conscious experience of seeing a red ball'' \cite{sep-qualia-knowledge}.
-But one cannot know the physical correlate of $A$ having the experience, live and in real time, because the correlate of that is the partially ordered birth process.
-The partially ordered birth process cannot be conceived of in the objective external picture necessary to be able to communicate it, to be able to say one knows it.
-Only $A$ can view it, experience it, from within the process, live and as it happens.
+Anyone who knows the NCC theory knows the full physical account of the event-as-such $E_{exp}$ that is ``$A$ had the conscious experience of seeing a red ball''.
+But one cannot know the physical correlate of $A$ having the experience, live and in real time, because the correlate of \textit{that} is the partially ordered birth process.
+There is no objective, external picture of the birth process, as its true dynamic self, that can be communicated, shared or known.
+Even relaxing Einstein's stipulation that theoretical concepts be ``laid down in books'' to include theoretical concepts that can be captured in movies, such as the dynamic random walk process, does not avail us here, because of the partially ordered nature of the birth process. \\ Only the subject $A$ can view the occurrence of event $E_{exp}$, experience it, from within the process, live and as it happens.